AlexGustafsson/f1-telemetry/README.md

 ### APP

 The app's entrypoint is `app.go`.
-It's mostly a wrapper to `internal/app/app.go`.
+It handles parsing CLI flags and arguments and is mostly a wrapper for `internal/app/app.go`.

 ```shell
 # Install Wails